 - What inclusion in the workplace is and what it is not: Appropriate behaviour, building awareness, adhering to organisational values of inclusion across all diversity groups, creating an inclusive culture

-- Why LGBTIQ inclusion is important: Self editing strategies, impact on individuals wellbeing and career development
+- Why LGBTI inclusion is important: Self editing strategies, impact on individuals wellbeing and career development

-- Diversity of sex, gender identity, gender expression and orientation: Heteronormative binary identities, homophobia, invisible stigmatised identities, diversity within LGBTIQ
+- Diversity of sex, gender identity, gender expression and orientation: Heteronormative binary identities, homophobia, invisible stigmatised identities, diversity within LGBTI

 - Cass Model of identity development: Identity confusion, identity comparison, identity tolerance, identity acceptance